After Adcock’s Yard, we pause to examine the Potter family.

 Thomas the First was born in 1777 and died less than a year later in 1778.

 Thomas the Second was born in Ilkeston and baptised there on December 17th 1778.
 On October 19th 1814, at Lowdham, he married Elizabeth East, sister of Sarah, later the wife of his brother Samuel.
-He traded as a coal master and liquor merchant in Ilkeston and later as a farmer in Cotmanhay.
+In the will of his father, Thomas was bequeathed the’brick wind mill’ in Lawn Close, and he later traded as a coal master and liquor merchant in Ilkeston and subsequently as a farmer in Cotmanhay.

 Thomas died at Cotmanhay on September 13th 1849 and his wife on June 22nd 1850.